sradics/digital-garden/_notes/Team Genius.md

 Set Attitudes.
 Natural leaders instinctively understand that they have the power to shape the tone and attitude of the team through the force of their own personalities.
 That’s why they continuously project a persona that will color the team in the way they want it to behave: loose or intense, playful or serious, big thinking or detail-oriented. — location: [3725](kindle://book?action=open&asin=B00OG8AXKO&location=3725) ^ref-57272

 ---
+5. Set Attitudes.
+Natural leaders instinctively understand that they have the power to shape the tone and attitude of the team through the force of their own personalities.
+That’s why they continuously project a persona that will color the team in the way they want it to behave: loose or intense, playful or serious, big thinking or detail-oriented. — location: [3799](kindle://book?action=open&asin=B00OG8AXKO&location=3799) ^ref-36166

+---
 Unfortunately, many leaders make the mistake of allowing a team to find its own attitude and “style,” which in reality means that the most strong-willed members dominate and even emotionally hijack the team. — location: [3729](kindle://book?action=open&asin=B00OG8AXKO&location=3729) ^ref-57619

 ---
 Establish Communications. — location: [3735](kindle://book?action=open&asin=B00OG8AXKO&location=3735) ^ref-21503

+---
+6. Establish Communications. — location: [3809](kindle://book?action=open&asin=B00OG8AXKO&location=3809) ^ref-64142

 ---
 healthy and frequent communications ensure that team members and the team’s work are synchronized, — location: [3736](kindle://book?action=open&asin=B00OG8AXKO&location=3736) ^ref-43744